 Text Encoding Initiative — An encoding standard for textual documents which specifies encoding methods for machine-readable texts, chiefly in the humanities, social sciences and linguistics.

-- Creates ready-to-use data management plans for specific funding agencies.
+- Create ready-to-use data management plans for specific funding agencies.

-- To get started connect to DMPTool.
-Click My Plans and choose George Mason University from Select Your Institution.
+- Connect to DMPTool.
+Click Get Started and choose George Mason University from Select Your Institution.

 - At the log in screen, log in with your Mason e-mail username and password.